jekhi5/ImageProcessor/USEME.md

 #### View

-The view is the simplest component.
-It is one interface, `ImageEditorView`.
-All the implementation of this interface does is have some way to render a message to the user.
-For now, that is through text.
+The view is made up of two interfaces.
+One being the `ImageEditorView` and the other being the `ImageEditorGUIView`.
+Together they allow the user to use the program either through a text based interactive scripting method or through the use of a graphical user interface.

+The text view is fairly simple.
+It operates through the console.
+It prompts the user for a command, which they must type out in full.
+After entering the command, the console will attempt to parse and execute the given command and will print a message detailing to outcome of the parsing (ranging from informing the user that it was unable to read the command, all the way to "operation successful!")

+The graphical user interface is much more intricate under the hood, however, it allows for the user to interact with the program more easily.
+Through the use of menu buttons, scrollable components, and easily understandable interactive components.
+With the GUI, the user can perform most of the same commands as the text based editor with a simple click of a button.
+The view port is where each image is displayed, and as the user adds more images to the editor, they can switch between images by selecting each image's corresponding button.
+Every operation will be performed on the image that is currently "focused" (IE: the image that is currently being displayed in the view port).

 #### Controller

-The `ImageEditorTextController` is the controller of this phase of our design, as it is exclusively for a text-based program.
+The `ImageEditorTextController` is the controller of the first phase of our design, as it is exclusively for a text-based program.
 Its implementation allows the user to give text input either as a text file or through the console, and sends the appropriate commands to model.
 It uses the view to display information to the user.

+The `ImageEditorSwingController` is the controller of the second phase of our design, as it is exclusively for a GUI-based program.
+Its implementation allows the user to interact with the program using their mouse to click the operation that they want to perform, rather than needing to type in each one.
+Each button sends the information to the controller, which uses said information to run a command.
+The information sent to the controller contains all the necessary parts of the requested command, which ensures that there are no parsing errors along the way.

 There is also the `ImageUtil` class, which contains static methods that help read and store files, and the `Runner` class which runs the program, including telling the controller to take either